 Check out locations/dates for current productions of Lewis’ play “One Slight Hitch” (Lewis Black does not appear in these productions):

-South Bend Civic Theatre / South Bend IN Ticket Info
+Santa Maria Civic Theatre / Santa Maria CA Ticket Info

 March 3, 2015: WEST SPRINGFIELD, Mass.
 (WGGB) — The Majestic Theater’s latest production is a romantic comedy, “One Slight Hitch“, and its author, comedian Lewis Black, was in attendance for opening night last Thursday.
 Before the opening curtain, ABC40’s Dave Madsen sat down to talk with Black about the play and its inspiration By Dave Marsden @ ABC40